bakr24/Ecommerce-Website/README.md

 # Modern E-commerce Web Interface

-A clean, responsive, and feature-rich E-commerce frontend built using **HTML5**, **CSS3**, and **Vanilla JavaScript**.
-This project showcases a modern shopping experience with a focus on UI/UX and functional client-side logic.
+A clean, responsive, and feature-rich E-commerce frontend built using **HTML5**, **CSS3**, and **JavaScript**.
+This project showcases a modern shopping experience with a focus on  functional client side logic.

 ## 🚀 Features